In 2022, tuition for full-time students at Lubbock Christian University was $26,257 a year.

 Tuition increased 6.3% in 2022–from $24,700 the prior year.
 On average, college tuition goes up about 3% every year.

 If these numbers feel scary, remember, the total cost of tuition isn't the final cost for attending college.
 Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
 And, student loans can make the amount you do have to pay out of pocket more manageable until you're done with college.

-Lubbock Christian University is a private, religious institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Lubbock Christian University is a private, religious institution, which means it has the same tuition for residents of Texas as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Lubbock Christian University is $8,230 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,310.
+Housing and campus dining at Lubbock Christian University costs $7,750 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the Lubbock Christian University's on-campus cafeterias and dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $4,616.